breakfastco/embed-pdf-gravityforms/readme.txt

 == Changelog ==

 = 1.0.1 =
+* [Fixed] Corrects stable tag to 1.0.1.
+The previous version had an incorrect stable tag version of 3.1.1.
 * [Fixed] Prevent errors around defining constants if a user accidentally runs two copies of the plugin.
 * [Fixed] Updates LICENSE with a copy of the GPLv3.